learningequality/HookCatcher/README.md

 3. Open how ever many more windows and start a Redis Queue worker on each `$  python manage.py rqworker default`

+4. Run `$ python manage.py migrate` to set up the database.
+(This only needs to be run the first time)

-4. To start the server, run
+5. To start the server, run
 `$ python manage.py runserver (port)`
 NOTE: port defaults to 8000

 To view site enter the following website url into your browser: http://127.0.0.1:8000/

-###### NOTE: make sure you don't have `DEFAULT_FILE_STORAGE = 'storages.backends.s3boto3.S3Boto3Storage'` if you have been publishing to production recently
+**NOTE:** make sure you don't have `DEFAULT_FILE_STORAGE = 'storages.backends.s3boto3.S3Boto3Storage'` if you have been publishing to production recently

 ## Command Line Tools